CarletonScenes/Scene-Reconstruction/README.md

 or take a look at [their docs](https://git-lfs.github.com/).

-Then run the ol' clone command
+Then run the ol' clone command:

     git clone git@github.com:CarletonScenes/Scene-Reconstruction.git